 Yale University, the New Haven area and the State of Connecticut offer many resources, services and activities for lesbian and gay couples.
 As stated above, Yale offers married or civil union partners of graduate students a Yale affiliate ID, Yale Health coverage, equal access to graduate housing, and more.
 The University’s Office of LGBTQ Resources provides campus information, resources, advocacy and services.

 Registered students are eligible to modify their academic responsibilities because of the birth or adoption of a child.
 The Graduate School’s Parental Support and Relief policy provides doctoral students with an incremental term of registered status, during which they continue to receive a full stipend and the health award.
-A leave of absence for parental responsibilities is also available to registered students.
+Parental Relief may be used by students for up to two birth events.
+A leave of absence, as outlined in the Graduate School Bulletin, for parental responsibilities is also available to registered students.

 Yale’s WorkLife programs offer a wide range of information and resources concerning family life, including adoption, breastfeeding, childbirth, childcare, marriage and divorce, eldercare, pet care and more.